 The Belgaum district is bounded on the west and north by Maharashtra state, on the east by Bagalkot district, on the northeast by Bijapur district, on the southeast by Gadag district, on the south by Dharawad district and Uttara Kannada district, and on the southwest by the state of Goa.
 Belgaum district consists of ten taluks namely Athani, Bailhongal, Belgaum, Chikkodi, Gokak, Hukkeri, Khanapur, Raibag, Ramdurg and Saundatti.

 Belgaum City (13 degrees 32’N & 42’E) is a crossroad of cultures due to its peculiar geographical location.
 Nestling in the foothills of the enchanting Sahyadris (Western Ghats), at an altitude of about 779m, 100km from the Arabian Sea with River Markandeya flowing nearby Belgaum is unique.
 Its natural beauty & environment are a world of contrast & harmonies with swift & kaleidoscopic change in topography, vegetation & climate (50″ rainfall).
 Its hinterland offers a rich resource mix attracting people as tourists, settlers, job-seekers & entrepreneurs, making it a veritable paradise or a “poor man’s Switzerland”.

 Visweswaraya Technological University (VTU), one of the biggest Technological Universities in India is headquartered in Belgaum.
 VTU has 158 colleges affiliated to it with Under Graduate course in 27 disciplines and Post Graduate Programmes in 67 disciplines.
 The intake of UG level is about 45000 students and about 7500 at the PG level.

-A 300 acre SEZ is being setup along the Pune-Bangalore highway to cater to precision engineering requirements of the global aerospace, automotive and industrial verticals.
+A 300 acre AEQUS SEZ is setup along the Pune-Bangalore highway to cater to precision engineering requirements of the global aerospace, automotive and industrial verticals.